ultimate271/notes/book/Dragon/The Dragon and the King.md

 When the slaughter was done, the whole town was set in flame.
 The fields, the houses, even the castle made of stone burned and collapsed in flame.

+# The dragon contemplates the fate of the king
+## The dragon contemplates the fate of the king, determining that it doesn't matter
 The dragon flew up to observe the view.
 "And what of the king?" the dragon thought, as he saw the fruits of his destruction.
 The dragon pondered a bit.
 "No matter, whether he lives in peace in the forest, or dies in distress at his woes, his life has no meaning to me anyway."

+## The dragon returns to his slumber
 At this the dragon circled back to his ritual area, coiled up in his spiral, sunk his head into his bosum, and prepared himself for his next eternal slumber.